-AFCON 2019 updates: Senegal, Kenya, I. Coast, S. Africa play for slot in last 16 | Africanews
+AFCON 2019 updates: Morocco tops Group D, Ivorians thump Namibia | Africanews

 GROUP A: Egypt (Q) – DR Congo – Uganda (Q) – Zimbabwe

-GROUP B: Nigeria (Q) – Guinea – Madagascar (Q) – Burundi
+GROUP B: Nigeria (Q) – Guinea – Madagascar – Burundi

 GROUP C: Senegal – Algeria (Q) – Tanzania – Kenya

-GROUP D: Morocco (Q) – Ivory Coast – South Africa – Namibia
+GROUP D: Morocco (Q) – Ivory Coast (Q) – South Africa – Namibia

-GROUP E: Tunisia – Mali (Q) – Angola – Mauritania
+GROUP E: Tunisia – Mali – Angola – Mauritania

-GROUP F: Cameroon (Q) – Ghana – Benin – Guinea-Bissau
+GROUP F: Cameroon – Ghana – Benin – Guinea-Bissau

 First round of AFCON 2019 group fixtures: Goals, facts etc. [Analysis]